LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://127.0.0.1/assets/lab1-3.png)

 ## Set up recent Linux OSes

-I am running a windows machine, I decided to go with `ubuntus on windows` because it offers an isolated environment and separated file directory, which sets ease with file management.
+Since I am running a Windows machine, I chose to set up `Ubuntu on Windows` via the Windows Subsystem for Linux (WSL).
+This option provides an isolated Linux environment with a separate file directory, making file management easier and more organized within the Windows system.

 ![enter image description here](http://127.0.0.1/assets/lab1-4.png)

+By using WSL, I can run Linux-based commands and utilities without the need for a virtual machine or dual-boot setup, which saves both time and resources.
+This approach is ideal for development work where access to Linux-based tools is necessary while maintaining the flexibility of a Windows system.

 ## Install Linux packages
 ### [1] Install Python 3.10.x